2025 Social Security Benefits Increase by 2.5%

 The Cost-of-Living Adjustment, or COLA, is an automatic cost of living increase in Social Security retirement benefits and Supplemental Security Income (SSI) benefits.
 This practice of making sure Social Security retirement benefits and Social Security disability benefits retain their buying power began in 1975 with legislation that aligned the Social Security COLA with the Consumer Price Index – so as the CPI rises, the COLA rises in equal measure.

 This protection makes sure that Americans who are recipients of Social Security and/or Supplemental Security Income benefits are able to retain their buying power as consumer prices increase.
-The Social Security COLA is calculated each year and generally announced in October – this year’s increase is higher than typical because the rate of inflation has been so aggressive.
+The Social Security COLA is calculated each year and generally announced in October.

 COLA increases are automatic for benefit recipients.
 Social Security beneficiaries do not have to ask the Social Security Administration or submit a new application to receive the COLA increase in their monthly check.